Posted December 6, 2022

 As an agency of the Commonwealth of Virginia, University of Mary Washington utilizes a web-based, electronic marketplace (e-procurement system) called “eVA” or “e-Virginia”.
 This system provides a forum to bring sellers (your business included) and buyers (state and other government entities) together for procurement-related purposes.

-Similar to other Virginia state agencies, University of Mary Washington is required by Virginia Code to use the eVA system as its sole method for posting solicitations (i.e., RFPs and IFBs) and to issue purchase orders for purposes of transparency to the public, which includes your business.
-UMW needs to purchase from eVA-registered suppliers, and the University encourages you to register your business in the eVA system; however your business MUST be eVA self-registered in order for UMW to process a check or EDI payment.
-You also must upload a COVA (substitute) W-9 into your eVA registration account.
-There is no cost to suppliers to register to receive orders and participate in solicitations for state contracts with UMW and with all other Virginia government entities.
+Similar to other Virginia state agencies, the University of Mary Washington is required by Virginia Code to use the eVA system for posting solicitations (i.e., RFPs and IFBs), and for purposes of spend transparency to the public, which includes your business.
+UMW needs to create purchase orders to eVA-registered suppliers, and the University encourages you to register your business in the eVA system.
+However, your business MUST be eVA self-registered in order for UMW to process a check or EDI payment.
+You will be required to upload a COVA (substitute) W-9 into your eVA account.

-Yes, eVA is a self-funded system requiring capital to sustain its operation and for improvements; including the new eVA system currently in the implementation process.
-The eVA program does not receive funding except through its Fee Schedule.
-Fees are ONLY assessed with actual eVA purchase orders and UMW also pays eVA fees for use of the system assessed from every purchase order entered.
+There is no cost to suppliers to register with eVA, but, yes, eVA is a self-funded system requiring capital to sustain its operation; and it does not receive funding except through its Fee Schedule.
+Fees are ONLY assessed via actual eVA-entered purchase orders on a transactional basis.
+UMW also pays eVA fees for use of the system assessed from every purchase order it enters.

 Once your business is registered with eVA, UMW and other government entity buyers across the Commonwealth will be able to select your business for order placement and your business will begin to receive notifications regarding solicitations for goods and services that you have registered to sell.

 If you are a woman-owned, minority-owned, veteran-owned, small or micro-small business supplier, you must also register with the Department of Small Business and Supplier Diversity.
 For additional assistance with your business, UMW’s Small Business Development Center (SBDC) is a valuable resource that is available at low and often no cost to you.
+SWaM-certified businesses incur less fees from eVA transactions.

 UMW greatly appreciates your interest and we look forward to doing business with you through the eVA system.
 If you have questions, please contact either eVA or UMW Procurement Services.